Zanaan Wanaan is an independent feminist collective based in Kashmir that aims to platform women’s voices from the region.

-We are a cross-section of art, academia, media and activism.
+Our work facilitates, amplifies and advocates for women’s involvement in socio-political discourse.
 We produce original work in the form of bi-annual issues.
-These issues are thematic collections of works of Kashmiri women from diverse backgrounds in the form of academic articles, narrative essays, investigative reports, auto-ethnographic accounts, interviews, artworks, photo-essay, video stories, and more.
+These issues are thematic collections of works by Kashmiri women from diverse backgrounds in the form of academic articles, narrative essays, investigative reports, auto-ethnographic accounts, interviews, artworks, photo-essay, video stories, and more.

 If your head is full of ideas, write to us.
 We seek your nuanced thoughts as well as reluctant propositions.